 What are the limitations of the fossil record?

-Fossilised remains give us proof of how plants and animals adapted to their changing environments, how some did not survive and how others thrived.
+Fossilised remains prove how plants and animals adapted to their changing environments, how some did not survive and how others thrived.
 However, the fossil record suffers from 3 biases.

 Temporal bias: Some periods in geological history are better represented in the fossil record due to more ideal conditions favouring fossilisation.
 Newer fossils are also easier to locate relative to older fossils.

-Geographic bias: Some locations in the world are more favours for fossilisation perocesses and some locations are easier to access, for example, lowland areas.
+Geographic bias: Some locations in the world are more favours for fossilisation processes and some locations are easier to access, for example, lowland areas.